I want to get a hernia if I keep smoking this thing.

 There was one of these programs in Washington, and it was overwhelmingly successful.

-And it enabled people to go to schools like Sidwell Friends, where Obama uh sends his kids, uh, where Chelsea Clinton went to school, where Al Gore's kids went to school.
+It was aimed at poor and minority families in Washington, and it enabled people to go to schools like Sidwell Friends, where Obama sends his kids, where Chelsea Clinton went to school, where Al Gore's kids went to school.

-Uh oh, big program in Wisconsin.
+Oh, big program in Wisconsin.

 They don't care about the quality, just keep them open to keep the teachers employed.

-But this was classic watching this being reported on CNN is how outrageous this is, how unfair it is.
+But this was classic watching this being reported on CNN, is how outrageous this is, how unfair it is.

 It isn't fair that not everybody can go.

-And the Christian Science Monitor has a story here today because this voucher program was extended to middle class families.
+And the Christian Science Monitor has a story here today because this voucher program was extended to middle-class families.

 And you look at it this way.